 Throughout my journey, I’ve learned four different trigger manipulations.

-Perhaps you've learned only one, and you might be wondering why there are so many different types of trigger pulls.
+Perhaps you’ve learned only one, and you might wonder why there are so many different types of trigger pulls.

 Depending on the size of a target, the distance to a target, and your shooting ability, certain trigger manipulations might work better than others.